joshpaulchan/expanse-report/2_unit_testing/README.txt

 Currently, no unit tests have been written for the server.
 However, we have outlined several cases we want to cover under `3_unit_testing/Server/`.

+Update as of 05.07.2016 these test are covered as a part of integration testing with 3_integration_testing/tcpserver.js

 ---

 ### Window Capture